Matthew 5:18: Commentary from the Church Fathers

+Pseudo-Chrysostom: But since all things which should befal from the very beginning of the world to the end of it, were in type and figure foreshown in the Law, that God may not be thought to be ignorant of any of those things that take place, He therefore here declares, that heaven and earth should not pass till all things thus foreshown in the Law should have their actual accomplishment.

 Saint Remigius: Amen is a Hebrew word, and may be rendered in Latin, 'vere,' 'fidenter,' or 'fiat;' that is, 'truly,' 'faithfully,' or 'so be it.'
 The Lord uses it either because of the hardness of heart of those who were slow to believe, or to attract more particularly the attention of those that did believe.

 Hilary of Poitiers: From the expression here used pass, we may suppose that the constituting elements of heaven and earth shall not be annihilated.

 Saint Remigius: But shall abide in their essence, but pass through renewal.

 Augustine: By the words, one iota or one point shall not pass from the Law, we must understand only a strong metaphor of completeness, drawn from the letters of writing, iota being the least of the letters, made with one stroke of the pen, and a point being a slight dot at the end of the same letter.
 The words there show that the Law shall be completed to the very least matter.

 Rabanus Maurus: He fitly mentions the Greek iota, and not the Hebrew jod, because the iota stands in Greek for the number ten, and so there is an allusion to the Decalogue of which the Gospel is the point and perfection.

 Pseudo-Chrysostom: If even an honourable man blushes to be found in a falsehood, and a wise man lets not fall empty any word he has once spoken, how could it be that the words of heaven should fall to the ground empty?
 Hence He concludes, Whoso shall break the least of these commandments, &c.
 And, I suppose, the Lord goes on to reply Himself to the question, Which are the least commandments?
 Namely, these which I am now about to speak.